 The lower earnings growth rate for Q1 2022 relative to recent quarters can be attributed to both a difficult comparison to unusually high earnings growth in Q1 2021 and continuing macroeconomic headwinds.
 In Q1 2021, the S&P 500 reported (year-over-year) earnings growth of 91.1%, which is the second-highest year-over-year earnings growth rate reported by the index since 2008.
 Companies also continue to face macroeconomic headwinds, including higher costs, supply chain disruptions, labor shortages, and the military conflict in Ukraine.
-During the earnings season for Q4 2021, 74% of S&P 500 companies cited "inflation" on their earnings calls from December 15 to March 14, while 74% of S&P 500 companies cited "supply chain" on their earnings calls from December 15 to March 14.
-These were the highest percentages of S&P 500 companies citing "inflation" and "supply chain" on earnings calls going back to at least 2010.
+During the earnings season for Q1 2022, 85% of S&P 500 companies have cited "inflation" on their earnings calls from March 15 to June 1, while 74% of S&P 500 companies have cited "supply chain" on their earnings calls from March 15 to June 1.
+These are the highest percentages of S&P 500 companies citing "inflation" and "supply chain" on earnings calls going back to at least 2010.

 Nine of the eleven sectors are reporting (or have reported) earnings growth, led by the Energy, Materials, and Industrials sectors.
-On the other hand, two sectors are reporting (or have reported) a decline in earnings: Consumer Discretionary and Financials.
+On the other hand, two sectors reported a decline in earnings: Consumer Discretionary and Financials.